mdn/temp-processes/pull-requests.md

 1. **Submission:** As a pull request author, you submit the changes.
 There are a few guidelines you need to be aware of before and after you open a pull request.

-1. **Reviewers** comprised of MDN staff members and volunteers are "topic review owners".
+2. **Review:** Your changes are reviewed by MDN staff members and volunteers.
    When a pull request related to a particular topic is opened, it will be assigned to that area's topic review owners.
    The `CODEOWNERS` file specifies the teams who own certain content directories.
 2. **Approved pull requests** can be merged after a approving review has been made.